networkedsystemsIITB/WebQ/README.md

 ## WebQ

-often crash when faced with transient overload, causing user experience to degrade sharply when incoming load exceeds capacity.
+Servers often crash when faced with transient overload, causing user experience to degrade sharply when incoming load exceeds capacity.
 Existing overload control mechanisms focus on some form of admission control to protect the web server from overload.
 Importantly, there is